Durza75/COVID_BRICS/README.md

  - Chandra will use the World Bank dataset to analyze the GDP and inflation of BRICS countries, and will make predictions of GDP and inflation using supervised machine learning methodology.
 Will also create charts/maps on inflation.
  - Eric will make sure project is presentable and internal deadlines are followed.
 He will use the datasets and findings to post visualizations on Tableau.
 He will also be using machine learning to analyze GDP and inflation of BRICS countries.

-The liner regression analysis will be performed on the coffee consumption/price and covid cases to see the relationship between the coffee market and pandemic.
+The linear regression analysis will be performed on the coffee consumption/price and covid cases to see the relationship between the coffee market and pandemic.
 The linear regression analysis will also be used to predict the coffee consumption after covid.

 Random Forest Regressor Model will be used in the prediction of energy and water supply.